sbormann/ioBroker.iqontrol/README.md

 	* It filters duplicates by aliases out
 	![List Edit Unreach](img/list_edit_unreach_counter.png)
 	* And lastly, it counts all data points with the value `true`, that have that state for at least 15 seconds
 * There are some built in default lists you can add, for example complex Service-Messages and a Adapter-Monitor.
 Just hit the 'Add Default Lists' button and chose what to add.
-Feel free to examine the lists, to get a better understanding, how the work.
+Feel free to examine the lists, to get a better understanding, how they work.

 ### Wiki
 * There is a very good Explanation with some good Enhancements by `dslraser` in the wiki: [wiki](https://github.com/sbormann/ioBroker.iqontrol/wiki/Listen-Z%C3%A4hler)